iovation/launchkey-python/README.rst

 Logging A User In
 *****************

-Create an auth request to initiated the login process
+Create an auth request to initiate the login process

 .. code-block:: python